 Routine, periodic faculty discussions are undertaken to determine if students are gaining substantive knowledge in the sub-fields of political science.
-We have linked our courses through both redundancy and a building-block approach to ensure that all students learn basic, fundamental knowledge in their chosen focus areas.
+We have linked our courses with both redundancy and a building-block approach to ensure that all students learn basic, fundamental knowledge in their chosen focus areas.
+One way we determine success in this is during our Senior Seminar for all political science majors, where the students pursue more depth in these areas as part of both the course and their final seminar thesis, while allowing them choice in their focus areas for the discipline.